onuratakan/python3_library_template/README.md

 ## Contributing
-Contributions to Keypact are welcome!
+Contributions to KeyPact are welcome!
 If you have any suggestions or find a bug, please open an issue on the GitHub repository.
 If you want to contribute code, please fork the repository and create a pull request.

 ## License
-Keypact is released under the MIT License.
+KeyPact is released under the MIT License.